 27. Crime Prevention Through Environmental Design Modified under DA0350/2022 (Part 2) DAM0043/2024

-Prior to the issue of a Construction Certificate plans must be submitted to the Principal Certifier for approval detailing how the development will achieve the recommendations in the approved Crime Prevention Through Environmental Design report reference 2210151, dated 06.07.2022.
+Prior to the issue of a relevant Construction Certificate plans must be submitted to the Principal Certifier for approval detailing how the development will achieve the recommendations in the approved Crime Prevention Through Environmental Design report reference 2210151, dated 06.07.2022, and the recommendations in the approved Crime Prevention Through Environmental Design Statement reference 221051, dated 12.04.2024.
+Where there are any inconsistencies between the referenced documents with regard to Building B, the CPTED Statement dated 12.04.2024 prevails.

 28. External Lighting Of Building